 You and the buyer should apply for a new title saying the buyer is the registered owner and you are the legal owner.

 The Department will issue and send you a new title.
 When the buyer finishes making payments, take that title to your local auto licensing office.
 Ask them to remove your name as the legal owner.

 Not if you properly reported the sale.

-Tickets - If your buyer became the car’s registered owner at the same time you reported its sale, there is little chance that you will mistakenly get a ticket.
+Tickets - If the buyer became the car's registered owner at the same time you reported its sale, there is little chance that you will mistakenly get a ticket.

-If you do not want to pay to get the car back, you will not be responsible for any extra charges if the towing company sells the car but that is not enough to cover the towing charges.
-RCW 46.55.140.
+If you do not want to pay to get the car back, you will not be responsible for any extra charges if the towing company sells the car but the amount received is not enough to cover the towing charges.

 Show your Report of Sale receipt to the towing company or the court that issued the ticket.
 If you do not have a receipt, you can get a copy of your Report of Sale from the Department of Licensing with a Vehicle/Vessel Disclosure Request.

 Mail the completed form to the address listed on it.
-There is no charge unless you request six or more documents.
-The Department of Licensing has five working days to respond.
+There is no charge.

 After buying or getting a vehicle as a gift, you have 15 days to do this.
 If you do not, these are the penalties: